MoserMichael/my-notes/dev-gotchas.md

 Since October 7th we do have a war in Israel, where I am living.
 Now I started to do leetcode exercises in order to keep my sanity.

-I was probably wrong in making up all of this stuff, here on this site, as none of it is of any value. (i was using all these projects as a tool to learn stuff, and to write down my thoughts and reflections along the way)

-This was sort of my way of staying afloat in an ever changing landscape of software development, sort of.
+I was probably wrong in making up all of the projec, here on this site - as none of it is of any value (In a way it was a good way to learn new stuff, my way of staying afloat in an ever changing landscape of software development, sort of)

 It turns out that my efforts have little value, the skill of solving Leetcode questions is much more appreciated (Now for whatever reason the most common verb that combines with leetcode is 'to grind')

-I never thought of leetcode to be too relevant to my way of doing things, now that was apparently wrong;

 ...
 Therefore joining the leetcode party and putting up my solutions [here](https://github.com/MoserMichael/my-notes/tree/master/interview-questions)

-After all leetcode stuff has something to do with programming (actually leetcode has more to do with problem solving, whereas programming in my humble understanding is about writing tools for solving problems)
+Leetcode does test your problem solving skills, whereas programming in my humble opnion is about writing tools for solving problems.

-My problem with leetcode:

-- You often spend more time at parsing the problem statement than with solving the problem.
-Well, maybe that's the point of the exercise, who knows...
-- Now always aware of all possible test cases, I need to be more careful while reading the problem description.
-Sometimes there are hints in the _Constraints_ section.
-- I tend to forget the leetcode exercise when it gets 'accepted' (when the code passes all of the tests).
-Maybe that's because the problems are often contrived, and have little to do with real world problems. (maybe i should take notes)
-- One is supposed to give a show while interviewing in the leetcode style, and that doesn't go well with looking for a solution to the problem.
-    - (Maybe the reason is that I am just to slow at solving this kind of problems, at the moment)
-    - Maybe the whole point is to go through the problem description and spell out a solution, before starting to code.
-    - another big issue: you are supposed to understand the problem description thoroughly before you start to code.
-That also means going through all of the example cases, asking questions about edge conditions, thinking before programming.
-I am more used to a hacky approach, my guess is that this doesn't go well with interviews.
-At least this is a chance to become better at it...

 So let's just follow the instructions!